 It seems you can find information and content on almost any topic, and pretty much every company has some webpages dedicated to sharing their knowledge or increasing traffic.
-But what makes a piece of content reach the glory of the title of thought leadership?
-There are four crucial factors that differentiate content from thought leadership content:
+But what’s the difference between content and thought leadership?

 1. What is meant by thought leadership?
 Innovation

-Thought leadership does not just scrape the surface, it does not just share what is already known.
+Thought leadership doesn’t merely scrape the surface or share known information.
 Instead, it is content which dives deeper and further, building on knowledge and expertise to produce innovative ideas.
 It addresses the big questions on the minds of one’s target audience and the biggest trends and influences in one’s market.
 Thought leadership is the product of individuals or companies who are committed to a deeper understanding of their market and therefore create insightful analysis and content.

 By enlisting on both experience and passion, thought leaders look for unique perspectives with which to view these topics.
 Although uniqueness is important in thought leadership, what is even higher on the priority list is having the best answer, because ultimately thought leadership is a method of informing.